secgroundzero/warberry/README.md

 This is done for the tool to run quicker.
 If you want to enumerate more subnets either add the subnets in that file or change line 154 in rest_bypass.py so that it does not read from the file.

+### Running Status

+If you are connecting through SSH you can check the status of the attacks by checking the results_status file under Results.
+The file gets updated after each phase is completed.

 #### Dependencies